TechWatching/techwatching.dev/input/posts/teams-sso-powershell.md

 Connect-AzureAD -TenantId $tenantId
 ```

-This will prompt us to login with our AD account.
+This will prompt us to log in with our AD account.
 We will see later in the article how we can avoid that if we are using this script in an Azure Pipeline.

 ### Retrieving the application registration